Close Menu

 Modification of Child Support in Franklin

 Since child support is calculated under the Income Shares Guidelines, a change in a parent’s income could justify a modification of the child support order.
 A significant variance is required for a change: there must be at least a 15% difference between the current and proposed child support amount.
 Figuring out whether this variance applies requires complicated calculations and a thorough understanding of the guidelines and applicable laws, formulas and worksheets.
 Other reasons that might warrant modifying child support include a change in the custody arrangement/parenting plan or if the payor is going to jail.
 A change in a child’s health care needs is always a basis to consider a modification of support.
+Considering these specifications, it’s important to get the help of a Franklin change of custody attorney to ensure the best course of action.

 Help With Post-Divorce Modifications in Franklin

-If you are seeking or opposing a modification of alimony, child custody or child support in Williamson County, call Fort, Holloway, & Rogers at 615-791-7575 for practical advice and strategic representation from a skilled and knowledgeable Franklin divorce attorney.
+If you are seeking or opposing a modification of alimony, child custody or child support in Williamson County, call Fort, Holloway, & Saylor at 615-791-7575 for practical advice and strategic representation from a skilled and knowledgeable Franklin divorce attorney.